JoWayne94/Computational-Fluid-Dynamics-Portfolio/README.md

 **CFD Coursework 2** (100%)

 The objective of this assignment is the development of a computer code and the assessment of its results for the solution to the 1D Euler equations using the Steger and Warming (1981) Flux Vector Splitting method.
-The method will be applied to the solution of the Riemann shock tube problem.
+The method is applied to the solution of the Riemann shock tube problem.

 Files:
 1. Jo Wayne Tan CFD Coursework 2.pdf - Final Report